mhausenblas/troubleshooting-k8s-apps/README.md

 <a href="#observability" target="_self">Observability</a> | <a href="#vaccination" target="_self">Vaccination</a> | <a href="#references" target="_self">References</a>

-The slide deck is available [here](https://speakerdeck.com/mhausenblas/) and to demonstrate the different failures and how to fix them I'm using the commands as shown below.
+You might want to check out [the slide deck](https://speakerdeck.com/mhausenblas/troubleshooting-kubernetes-applications) used in the talk.
+To demonstrate the different issues and failures as well as how to fix them, I've been using the commands and resources as shown below.

 _NOTE_: whenever you see a &#128196; icon, it means this is a reference to the official Kubernetes [docs](https://kubernetes.io/docs/).